 - 9. Each Engaged First Nation will appoint a representative to participate in meetings related to the Education Jurisdiction Initiative on their behalf as required. - 10.
-Involved First Nation Representatives are responsible for: - (a) providing recommendations to FNESC on the Education Jurisdiction Initiative; - (b) reviewing and providing recommendations on the FNESC workplan and budget for the Education Jurisdiction Initiative; - (c) providing regular updates to their respective First Nations; - (d) providing relevant information to FNESC regarding their offer from Canada, including timelines for acceptance and for carrying out a ratification process, and the outcome of their ratification vote; - (e) seeking direction and feedback from their respective First Nations; - (f) participating in ad hoc working group meetings as required; and - (g) participating in Involved First Nation Jurisdiction Meetings. - 11.
-Interested First Nation Representatives are responsible for participating in Interested First Nation information sessions and ad hoc working group meetings, where applicable, and reporting back to their respective First Nations. - 12.
-FNEA is responsible for supporting Participating First Nations in the implementation of jurisdiction over First Nations education. - 13.
-FNESC is responsible for: - (a) providing technical and general secretariat support for the Education Jurisdiction Initiative for: - i. new First Nations entering into the initiative; and - ii. existing Engaged First Nations through the initiative until they become Participating First Nations; - (b) carrying out negotiations, if required, with Canada and British Columbia on the common elements of the Agreements under the Education Jurisdiction Initiative, as directed by the Committed First Nations, Accepted Offer First Nations and Ratified First Nations;
+Engaged First Nation Representatives are responsible for: - (a) providing recommendations to FNESC on the Education Jurisdiction Initiative; - (b) reviewing and providing recommendations on the FNESC workplan and budget for the Education Jurisdiction Initiative; - (c) providing regular updates to their respective First Nations; - (d) providing relevant information to FNESC regarding their offer from Canada, including timelines for acceptance and for carrying out a ratification process, and the outcome of their ratification vote: - (e) seeking direction and feedback from their respective First Nations; - (f) participating in ad hoc working group meetings as required; and - (g) participating in Engaged First Nation Jurisdiction Meetings. - 11.
+FNEA is responsible for supporting Participating First Nations in the implementation of jurisdiction over First Nations education. - 12.
+FNESC is responsible for: - (a) providing technical and general secretariat support for the Education Jurisdiction Initiative for: - i. new First Nations entering into the initiative; and - ii. existing Engaged First Nations through the initiative until they become Participating First Nations; - (b) carrying out negotiations, if required, with Canada and British Columbia on the common elements of the Agreements under the Education Jurisdiction Initiative, as directed by the Engaged First Nations; - (c) providing updates to, and receiving recommendations from, EFN Representatives; - (d) organizing and supporting Engaged First Nation Jurisdiction Meetings and working group meetings and follow-up;

-- (c) providing updates to, and receiving recommendations from, EFN Representatives; - (d) organizing and supporting Involved First Nation Jurisdiction Meetings, Interested First Nation information sessions and working group meetings and follow-up; - (e) developing and implementing FNESC workplan and budget for the Education Jurisdiction Initiative; - (f) maintaining current lists of Interested First Nations, Committed First Nations, Accepted Offer First Nations and Ratified First Nations; - (g) providing notification to individual First Nations when their First Nation is removed from the list of Interested First Nations, Committed First Nations, Accepted Offer First Nations or Ratified First Nations; - (h) administering the required contracts for the Education Jurisdiction Initiative, including a legal advisor; and - (i) coordinating communications for the Education Jurisdiction Initiative, including reporting and providing updates.
+- (e) developing and implementing FNESC workplan and budget for the Education Jurisdiction Initiative; - (f) maintaining current lists of Interested First Nations, Committed First Nations, Accepted Offer First Nations and Ratified First Nations; - (g) providing notification to individual First Nations when their First Nation is removed from the list of Interested First Nations, Committed First Nations, Accepted Offer First Nations or Ratified First Nations; - (h) administering the required contracts for the Education Jurisdiction Initiative, including a legal advisor; and - (i) coordinating communications for the Education Jurisdiction Initiative, including reporting and providing updates.

-INVOLVED FIRST NATION JURISDICTION MEETINGS
+ENGAGED FIRST NATION JURISDICTION MEETINGS